-In August 2017, our subsidiaries PPI and PSP LLC filed a complaint for actual, exemplary and punitive damages, injunctive relief and other relief against QuVa, Stuart Hinchen, Peter Jenkins and Mike Rutkowski in the U.S. District Court for the District of New Jersey.
+In August 2017, our subsidiaries PPI and PSP LLC filed a complaint for actual, exemplary and punitive damages, injunctive relief and other relief against QuVa Pharma, Inc. (QuVa), Stuart Hinchen, Peter Jenkins and Mike Rutkowski in the U.S. District Court for the District of New Jersey.
 The complaint alleges misappropriation in violation of the federal Defend Trade Secrets Act, New Jersey's Trade Secrets Act and New Jersey common law, as well as unfair competition, breach of contract, breach of fiduciary duty, breach of the duty of loyalty, tortious interference with contractual relations and breach of the duty of confidence in connection with VASOSTRICT[®].
 In November 2017, we filed a motion for preliminary injunction seeking various forms of relief.
 In March 2018, the court granted in part our motion for preliminary injunction and enjoined QuVa from marketing and releasing its planned vasopressin product through the conclusion of trial.
 We subsequently deposited a bond to the court's interest-bearing account to secure the preliminary injunction.
 In May 2018, defendants filed a notice of appeal to the Third Circuit Court of Appeals indicating intent to appeal the court's preliminary injunction.
 In February 2019, the defendants filed counterclaims for defamation, tortious interference with contract, tortious interference with prospective business relations and witness interference.
 The counterclaims seek actual, exemplary and punitive damages and other relief.
 In March 2019, we filed a motion to dismiss all of the defendants' counterclaims.
-In April 2019, the Third Circuit Court of Appeals affirmed the court's preliminary injunction but remanded for additional factfinding concerning the duration of the preliminary injunction and, if needed, consideration of the additional trade secrets raised in our motion for preliminary injunction but not addressed by the preliminary injunction order.
+In April 2019, the Third Circuit Court of Appeals affirmed the court's preliminary injunction but remanded for additional fact-finding concerning the duration of the preliminary injunction and, if needed, consideration of the additional trade secrets raised in our motion for preliminary injunction but not addressed by the preliminary injunction order.
 In September 2019, following the decision in Athenex Inc. v.
 Azar, No. 19-cv-00603, 2019 WL 3501811 (D.D.C.
 Aug.
-1, 2019), which upheld the FDA's determination that there is no clinical need for outsourcing facilities to compound drugs using bulk vasopressin (described below), the parties submitted a proposed consent order to the district court agreeing to a lifting of the preliminary injunction against QuVa but reserving PPI and PSP LLC's right to seek return or reduction of the bond.
+1, 2019), which upheld the FDA's determination that there is no clinical need for outsourcing facilities to compound drugs using bulk vasopressin, the parties submitted a proposed consent order to the district court agreeing to a lifting of the preliminary injunction against QuVa but reserving PPI and PSP LLC's right to seek return or reduction of the bond.
 In January 2020, the court granted our motion to dismiss the defendants' counterclaims and ordered the preliminary injunction lifted while the bond remains in place pending an adjudication on the merits.
+In March 2020, we filed a motion for partial summary judgment on the merits of PPI and PSP LLC's breach of contract claims.

-Beginning in April 2018, PSP LLC and PPI received notice letters from Eagle, Sandoz, Inc., Amphastar Pharmaceuticals, Inc., Amneal Pharmaceuticals LLC, American Regent and Fresenius advising of the filing by such companies of ANDAs for generic versions of VASOSTRICT® (vasopressin IV solution (infusion)) 20 units/ml and/or 200 units/10 ml.
-Beginning in May 2018, PSP LLC, PPI and EPIC filed lawsuits against the companies in the U.S. District Court for the District of Delaware and New Jersey within the 45-day deadline to invoke a 30-month stay of FDA approval pursuant to the Hatch-Waxman legislative scheme.
-The earliest trial is scheduled for May 2020.
+Beginning in April 2018, PSP LLC and PPI received notice letters from Eagle Pharmaceuticals, Inc., Sandoz, Inc., Amphastar Pharmaceuticals, Inc., Amneal Pharmaceuticals LLC, American Regent, Fresenius, Dr. Reddy's Laboratories, Inc. and Aurobindo Pharma Limited advising of the filing by such companies of ANDAs/New Drug Applications (NDAs) for generic versions of VASOSTRICT® (vasopressin IV solution (infusion)) 20 units/ml and/or 200 units/10 ml.
+Beginning in May 2018, PSP LLC, PPI and Endo Par Innovation Company, LLC (EPIC) filed lawsuits against Eagle Pharmaceuticals, Inc., Sandoz, Inc., Amphastar Pharmaceuticals, Inc., Amneal Pharmaceuticals LLC, American Regent and Fresenius in the U.S. District Court for the District of Delaware or New Jersey within the 45-day deadline to invoke a 30-month stay of FDA approval pursuant to the Hatch-Waxman legislative scheme.
+The earliest trial is presently scheduled for January 2021; however, a trial may occur earlier or later as timing remains uncertain due to the impact of COVID-19 and other factors.